Writing style

-although these aspects may be part a writer's individual style.
+although these aspects may be part of a writer's individual style.

-While this article focuses on practical approaches to style, style has been analyzed from a number of systematic approaches, including corpus linguistics, historical variation, rhetoric, sociolinguistics, sylistics, and World Englishes.
+In rhetorical theory and composition studies, style is considered part of the meaning-making process.
+Rather than merely decorating ideas, stylistic choices help shape and even discover them.While this article focuses on practical approaches to style, style has been analyzed from a number of systematic approaches, including corpus linguistics, historical variation, rhetoric, sociolinguistics, sylistics, and World Englishes.

+Alternative views

+As Bryan Ray notes, however, style is a broader concern, one that can describe "readers' relationships with texts, the grammatical choices writers make, the importance of adhering to norms in certain contexts and deviating from them in others, the expression of social identity, and the emotional effects of particular devices on audiences."
+Some scholars argue that the ideal of neutrality in academic writing embodied in the "plain style" can obscure rhetorical choices and suppress authorial presence.
+Critics note that this tradition, rooted in early scientific discourse, reinforces a positivist view of language that is no longer widely accepted.

 Choice of words

 Diction, or the choice of words, is an element of a writer's style.

 Suggestions for using diction include the use of a dictionary, and the avoidance of redundancy and clichés.
 Such advice can be found in style guides.
+Modern teaching approaches prioritize rhetorical awareness instead of strict adherence to mechanical correctness.
+Students learn style through techniques such as analyzing stylistic choices, studying genres, and applying rhetorical grammar.
+These methods promote intentional and adaptable writing decisions based on audience and purpose.

 Choice of sentence structure

 The choice of sentence structure pertains to how meaning is conveyed, to phrasing, to word choice, and to tone.
 Advice on these and other topics can be found in style guides.
+Some scholars support code-meshing, the practice of blending different language varieties in writing, as a means of expressing identity and resisting linguistic hierarchies.
+This approach stands in contrast to traditional conventions that emphasize the exclusive use of Standard Edited American English in academic and professional contexts.

 Choice of paragraph structure

 Paragraphs may express a single unfolding idea.
 Paragraphs may be particular steps in the expression of a larger thesis.
 The sentences within a paragraph may support and extend one another in various ways.
 Advice on the use of paragraphs may include the avoidance of incoherence, choppiness, or long-windedness, and rigid construction; and can be found in style guides.
+Scholars contend that clarity in writing is not automatically ethical.
+What appears to be stylistic transparency can obscure underlying rhetorical intentions and power dynamics.
+As a result, ethical evaluations of style depend on context and the reader’s critical awareness, rather than on fixed or universal standards.